annemnvz/TTS-toolkit/README.md

 ## TTS-toolkit
 A minimalistic toolkit with recipes for the preprocessing and handling of audio and text data oriented to Text-to-Speech modeling.
+Recipes can be found in python or bash files depending on how convenient each can be.

 Note: This is work in progress.
 I tried to make recipes generic but some parts are specific to my project - I will improve these by adapting them to open source tools.